 Because food products and formulations differ from country to country, extensive work on the GI values of local foods has been done.
-The latest update appeared in 2015 and is entitled “The South African Glycaemic Index and Load Guide” by Gabi Steenkamp and Liesbet Delport.
-This publication lists the GI of nearly 800 commonly eaten South African food & food products.
+The latest update appeared in 2017 and is entitled “The Smart Carb Guide.
+The South African Glycaemic Index and GL Guide” by Gabi Steenkamp and Liesbet Delport.
+This publication lists the GI of nearly 900 commonly eaten South African food & food products.
 This publication is updated every 2 years.

 What Is The FACS Message?